SturmEnte/SturmEnte/README.md

 ## Hi there 👋

 I am a 19-year-old student from Schleswig-Holstein/Germany.
-I am a student at a high school with a focus on computer science and math.
+I am a computer science student at the CAU.

 - Email - jonas@sturmente.de
 - Discord - sturmente